 These heat sources include, but are not limited to, sun exposure; kitchen appliances such as ovens and refrigerators; office appliances; other household machinery; lighting and heat that enters through windows; doors and air leaks.
 Heat load even includes the warmth produced by your body and those of all other occupants.

 How Does Heat Load Relate to Cooling Load?

 Cooling load is defined as the rate at which the heat load is removed from your home to maintain constant air temperature and humidity.
 Simply put, the cooling load can be thought of as how powerful your air conditioner needs to be to properly cool your home when all the factors that cause it to heat up are considered.

 Calculating the air conditioning load starts with determining the volume of the space needing to be cooled.
 Next, by adding the heat generated by all potential sources as mentioned above, a competent technician can arrive at a figure that will help determine the exact size and type of air conditioner that’s is optimal for your space.

 Contact GVEC Home Today

 Contact GVEC Home today to have a skilled technician perform an energy load calculation for your living space.
 Our professional, friendly experts are fully licensed and knowledgeable about home HVAC systems.
-We offer a complete line of AC/heating systems from Champion® and Bryant®, and our technicians can provide installation, repair and maintenance services, and round-the-clock emergency repairs 365 days a year.
+We offer a complete line of AC/heating systems from Champion® and Bryant®, and our technicians can provide installation, repair and maintenance services.
 For more information, call us at 877.466.5506.Tags: Energy Efficiency, HVAC System, Load Calculations